F.L.M. (song)

-"F.L.M." is a 1987 hit song that became the third single released by British pop duo Mel and Kim.
-The song was written and produced by Stock Aitken Waterman, and peaked at number seven on the UK Singles Chart.
-The song was the title track to F.L.M., their debut album, and was remixed for its single release.
+"F.L.M." is a song by English pop duo Mel and Kim, released as their third single in 1987.
+It was written and produced by Stock Aitken Waterman, and peaked at number seven on the UK Singles Chart.
+The song is the title track on their debut album and was remixed for its single release.
+"F.L.M." would be the penultimate international single released by the duo.

+Writing

 The song title is an acronym for "fun, love and money", but was actually a play on the sisters' frequent use of the expression "fucking lovely mate" during the recording sessions for the album.

+Music video

 Due to Mel being diagnosed with a recurrence of cancer in June 1987, the duo did not appear in the promotional music video for the song.
 Instead, a number of versions of the clip were compiled, variously using footage of the sisters' live performance of "F.L.M" and the music videos for "Showing Out (Get Fresh at the Weekend)" and "Respectable", with all cuts featuring a male actor playing the role of a detective, and string puppets resembling the duo.

 Kim Appleby said she was "devastated" by the finished video, having not been consulted on its contents, and only seeing it for the first time when it was aired on TV.
 Kim, who said that her sister Mel was equally dissatisfied with the video, added that she would have preferred that no video was released at all.
-Supreme Records head Nick East described the video as a "mistake."
+Supreme Records head Nick East described the video as a "mistake".

-"F.L.M." would be the penultimate international single released by the duo.